 Every person has two histories influencing their present actions and future choices.
 One history is made up of idiosyncrasies, encultured traits, and life events — the way you hold a pencil, how you dance, the people you’ve loved and their influence on who you’ve become.
 The other history is impersonal and connects us to our ancestors’ histories, their unique lives, and the choices they made — what they did to ensure their progeny, and their progeny’s progeny, would have an opportunity to become a link in the chain of human evolution.
 At all times, both histories are at work.
 Sometimes these two histories seem to have the same intent based on a shared understanding of the meaning of life.
-However, often at this time in human history — when we appear to have created the conditions for our own extinction — it is easy for these two histories to collide, and the personal history leads to beliefs and behaviors that the history inherited from our ancestors responds to as threats to survival.
+However, often at this time in human history — when we appear to have created the conditions for our own extinction — it is easy for these two histories to collide, and the personal history leads to beliefs and behaviors which the history inherited from our ancestors responds to as threats to survival.

 CG Jung spoke of these two parts of psyche as if they were distinct people, observing that in every “human being, however high his conscious development, is still an archaic man at the deeper levels of his psyche.”1 One part, the personal conscious and unconscious, is a cumulation of our unique histories.
 The other, the collective unconscious, derives from the evolution of humankind.
 Jung wrote, “In addition to our immediate consciousness [and unconscious], which is of a thoroughly personal nature and which we believe to be the only empirical psyche … there exists a second psychic system of a collective, universal, and impersonal nature, which is identical in all individuals.
 This collective unconscious does not develop individually but is inherited.”2